zdhNarsil/zdhNarsil.github.io/_pages/about.md

 I am also honored to have the opportunity to be mentored by Dr. [Tian Qi Chen](https://rtqichen.github.io/) at [FAIR](https://ai.facebook.com/) labs.
 Previously, I was an undergraduate in School of Mathematical Sciences at Peking University, working with Prof. [Zhanxing Zhu](https://sites.google.com/view/zhanxingzhu/) and Prof. [Bin Dong](http://bicmr.pku.edu.cn/~dongbin).

 I am always open to possible cooperation or visiting opportunities.
-If you are interested, please contact me by [email](mailto:dinghuai.zhang@mila.quebec) or [wechat](https://zdhNarsil.github.io/images/wechatqrcode.jpeg).
+If you are interested, please contact me by [email](mailto:dinghuai.zhang@mila.quebec), [facebook](https://www.facebook.com/zdhnarsil/), or [wechat](https://zdhNarsil.github.io/images/wechatqrcode.jpeg).

 **Research interests**